-The adjusted underlying result, which excludes items such as non-recurrent capital grants and contributions is a surplus of \$2.18 million for 2021/22 forecast and will increase to \$4.16 million surplus for 2022/23.
+The adjusted underlying result, which excludes items such as non-recurrent capital grants and contributions is a surplus of \$3.63 million for 2021/2022 forecast and will remain at the same level of \$3.37 million surplus for 2022/2023.

 A high level Projections for the years 2022/2023 to 2024/2025 has been developed to assist Council in adopting a budget within a longer term prudent financial framework.
 The key objective of the Plan is financial sustainability in the medium to long term, while still achieving the Council's strategic objectives as specified in the Council Plan.
 The adjusted underlying result, which is a measure of financial sustainability, shows an increasing surplus over the four year period.
-2021/22 reduced surplus is mainly due to COVID 19 Business and Community relief package for 202021 and reduction in user fees and charges income due to closure of community facilities and delay in activation of ticket machines.
+2021/2022 reduced surplus is mainly due to COVID 19 Business and Community relief package for 2020/2021 and reduction in user fees and charges income due to closure of community facilities and delay in activation of ticket machines.
+Some of the improvement works carried forward from 2021/2022 to 2022/2023 which affects the underlying surplus of both years.